Run without installing

 |---|---|---|---|

---from | -f | Start ref โ tag, branch, SHA, JQL, or Linear filter | Auto-detect (2nd latest tag) |
+--from | -f | Start ref β tag, branch, SHA, JQL, or Linear filter | Auto-detect (2nd latest tag) |

---to | -t | End ref โ tag, branch, or SHA | HEAD |
+--to | -t | End ref β tag, branch, or SHA | HEAD |

---provider | AI provider to use | From config or anthropic | |
+--provider | AI provider to use | From config or none | |

 --model | AI model override | Provider default | |

---format | Output format: markdown, html, json | markdown | |
+--format | Output format: markdown, html, html-dark, html-minimal, html-edgy, json | markdown | |

---source | Source type: local, jira, linear | From config or local | |
+--source | Source type: local, jira, linear, gitlab, bitbucket, multi-repo | From config or local | |

 --audience | Audience: developer, end-user, executive | From config or developer | |